in-rolls/electoral_rolls/README.md

 5. That data won't be shared with people who are not identified in 3.
 6. That publications and presentations will not reveal identifying individual information: only statistical summaries will be presented.

-If you would like access to CSVs from parsing the electoral roll pdfs, check out [https://github.com/in-rolls/parse_elex_rolls](https://github.com/in-rolls/parse_elex_rolls).
-The data are posted on the Harvard Dataverse at [http://dx.doi.org/10.7910/DVN/MUEGDT](http://dx.doi.org/10.7910/DVN/MUEGDT).

 #### Accessing the Data

 The data are available on [Harvard Dataverse](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/OG47IV) and via Google Coldline Storage.
 The GCS buckets are setup as requester pays.
 So you need to create a project that will be used for billing.